|

 In my previous post on the subject we programmed a basic Ordinary Least Square (OLS) algorithm to solve the linear equation A β = y for β, our "model" in machine-learning patois, when an exact solution does not exist.
 In chemometrics, measurement errors typically imply the absence of an exact solution.
 If A would be a dataset in the form of a m×n matrix, representing m samples with n observations per sample, and y would be the required m outcomes for each sample, then β would be a calibration factor.

 Solving for β is the "training" of our machine learning "model".
 In a recent essay I addressed the mystifying effect of the antropomorphic language used in Artifical Intelligence.
-Others may associate chemometrics with machine learning, personally I associate this wonderful field with multivariate statistics and linear algebra.
+Others will associate chemometrics with machine learning, personally I associate this wonderful field with multivariate statistics and linear algebra.
 But that is just me.

 Since datasets in chemistry usually contain correlated data, a better approach is to base the regression on dominant eigenvectors of the covariance matrix of your dataset.
 Long eigenvectors indicate directions of large variation in a dataset while short eigenvectors indicate directions of large correlation.
 One then minimizes prediction error as a function of increasing number of eigenvectors considered.
 This process is called dimension reduction for obvious reasons.
 A well-known method is Principal Component Regression (PCR).